matthewkris/laravel-ebay-event-notification-delivery-method/README.md

-# Event Notification Delivery Method handler for Laravel 11
+# eBay Event Notification Delivery Method handler for Laravel 11

 This creates a valid endpoint for Marketplace Account Deletion which is required to access production data.
 I wrote this for Laravel 11 but can easily be adapted for other versions or frameworks.
 I thought this would be helpful to put out as the eBay docs are notoriously bad.
 You should expand the code below to actually handle the deletion request.